Jack Gordon (official greeter): Employment Security Commissioner and more public service

 Gov. Al Rosellini appointed Jack as Commissioner of the Washington State Employment Security Department late in 1963.
 He started a "Buy Now-Jobs Now" campaign and created the Job Corps—a program later "borrowed" by Johnson Administration.

 Gordon's other government and civic career background included service as National Press Officer (in Washington D.C.) of the Veterans of Foreign Wars and State Publicity Director for the American Legion and VFW; member of the executive committee of the Washington State International Trade Fair, board member and two-term president of Seattle's Civic Unity Committee, a human rights organization, followed by 10 years as a member of the Seattle City Human Rights Commission and chairman of the HRC-Seattle Police Dept. Commission.
 He was executive secretary to Seattle Police Chief H. J. Lawrence's Police Advisory Council.
 Jack was a member of the State Personnel Appeals Board during Governor John Spellman's administration.

 After Jack resigned as Commissioner of Employment Security in 1965, he joined the City of Seattle as Public Affairs Director at the Seattle Center.

-The Restaurant Association
+Restaurant Association

 In 1966, Gordon worked with several Seattle-area restaurant operators, including Victor Rosellini, John Franco, Walter Clark, and Dave Cohn to form the Restaurant Association of the State of Washington from a merger of the Washington State Restaurant Association, the Class H Assn., and the lobbying arm of the State Hotel-Motel Association.

 During Jack's 25 years as Executive, the association grew to over 2500 member companies, representing 4200 restaurants, with a multi-million dollar annual budget and 16 employees.
 The association sponsored biennial restaurant/hospitality show was the 3rd largest regional convention in the U. S. and the Hospitality Industry Legislative Gala—a political fundraising event held on the eve of the annual opening of the state legislature—attracted 600 legislative and political guests in addition to 800 restaurant industry sponsors in attendance.